General Bayesian quantile regression for counts via generative modeling: Introduction

 \section{Introduction}

 Quantile regression has emerged as a powerful tool for understanding the distribution of a response variable conditioned on explanatory variables.
 Unlike ordinary linear regression, which focuses on the mean of the conditional distribution, quantile regression provides insights into various quantiles of the distribution, offering a more comprehensive view of the relationship between variables \citep{koenker2005quantile,qr_handbook}.
-This approach is particularly advantageous when the distribution of the response variable is skewed or when heteroscedasticity exists as a function of explanatory variables.
+This approach is particularly advantageous when the distribution of the response variable is skewed or when heteroscedasticity exists as a function of explanatory variables, which frequently appear in biomedical applications \citep[e.g.,][]{faddy2009modeling}.